Skip to main content

 "War isn't kindness or sympathy, Huong.
 War is death, sorrow, and misery."

 As I was sitting and reading, from my peripheral vision, I saw a father take the seat next to me.
 He was watching his son play in front.
 I didn't even look at them, but I thought they were Koreans.
 I'm not sure why.
 After sometime a couple with a kid took the seat.
 They left their bag on the edge of my seat, and I was sitting on the other side.
 Then an old white couple came and asked, pointing at the bag, if the seat was occupied.
 I pointed to the mother.
 She took the bag, then the couple sat.
-They sat and talked, people watching.
+They sat and talked, watching people.
 I sat for some time and stood up to find another spot.
 I came and sat on a lawn under a tree and read for some time again.
 Like a cool girl.
 Ahem!

 Time to go to the room.
 Had porridge.
 Took a nap.

 Day 8 already!.
 Check out day.
 Check into a new hotel.
-Damn!
-Hotel booking charge to be paid by cash only, no card.
+Hotel booking charge should be paid by cash only, no card.
 Headed out to find an ATM/ currency exchange shop.
 The charge for withdrawing 2600000 d was 110000 d.
 Hold on.
 Better to exchange the USD I had in hand.
 Ended up in Han Market.
 As soon as I entered the market, an aunty grabbed my hand, showed me this coffee, that coffee, mango, and chocolate.
 Bought a coffee, 350000 d.
 I didn't feel like bargaining.
 Anyway, there was a price printed on the product.
 Later realised it was expensive.
 I should've bought a smaller packet.
 Asked the same aunty where I could exchange currency.
 She pointed to her neighbour, who asked me how much?
 I said 100 USD, she typed 2600000.
 I thought, okay.
 It's better than the rate I got at the airport, at least.

 Something funny happened.
 That aunty asked where I was from.
 I said India.
 Then she went, "same same Vietnam".
 She meant I looked the same as a Vietnamese or something like that.
 Then she asked if my father was Vietnamese.
 I said no. Then, if my mother were Vietnamese.
 I said no. She got angry and turned away from me.
 I don't know if she was really angry or if it was just her way of expressing disappointment or disbelief.
 To me, she looked angry.